-Section 13.26.040 of the City's Zoning Code provides the details of the residential density bonus provision, which is intended to provide incentives for the production of housing for very lowincome, lower-income, or senior households in accordance with California Government Code Sections 65915 and 65917.
+Section 13.26.040 of the City's Zoning Code provides the details of the residential density bonus provision, which is intended to provide incentives for the production of housing for very low-income, lower-income, or senior households in accordance with California Government Code Sections 65915 and 65917.
 On September 16, 2020, the City amended its Density Bonus Ordinance to ensure compliance with the current State law in effect at that time.
 Assembly Bill (AB) 1763 made a number of changes to density bonus requirements for affordable projects.
 The bill requires a density bonus to be granted for projects that include 100 percent lower-income units, but allows up to 20 percent of total units in a project that qualifies for a density bonus to be for moderate-income households.
 Under the revised law, density bonus projects must be allowed four incentives or concessions, and for developments within 0.5 mile of a major transit stop, a height increase of up to three additional stories or 33 feet (ft).
 A density bonus of 80 percent is required for most projects, with no limitations on density placed on projects within 0.5 mile of a major transit stop.
 The bill also allows developers to request the elimination of minimum parking requirements for rental units affordable to lower-income families that are either supportive housing or special-needs housing, as defined.
 AB 2345, which was signed in September 2020, further incentivizes the production of affordable housing.
-The City Council adopted updated Housing Element is expected to include a program to amend the City's Zoning Code to ensure the affordable housing residential density bonus standards regulations conform to current State lawin December 2021.
+The City Council adopted updated residential density bonus standards regulations in December 2021.